joanob/yob_game/README.md

 ## Game entities

 To have the reference across all technologies I will have the resources and buildings list here with their main characteristics.
+All this data will be stored in a json file to load to the different backends.
+JSON file will be checked by the balancer.

 ### Resources